ArthurChang-Dev/SimpleProject/ReadMe.md

 ## Functinos to do lists
 ### Minimum react app
-- [ ] Use minimum react and dependencies to start app
+- [x] Use minimum react and dependencies to start app
-- [ ] Able to send request to mock API
+- [x] Able to send request to mock API
-- [ ] Able to initial FE component using data
+- [x] Able to initial FE component using data
 - [ ] Use redux to manage data - including redux data store and reducer
-- [ ] lp - Add search functionalities
+- [ ] low priority - Add search functionalities

 ### Minimum backend
-- [ ] Create initial backend project
+- [x] Create initial backend project
 - [ ] Save data to memory
 - [ ] Support create/read/delete function